Morning by Morning, July 17, 2026 — David “Strengthened Himself in the Lord His God”

-Be encouraged today.
-In the love of Jesus, Tommy Hays
+Be encouraged this day.
+In the Love of Jesus, Tommy Hays

 Click Here to Listen to Today's Prayer: https://www.buzzsprout.com/2375760